 A recent edition of the “MTSU On the Record” radio program focused on what millennials think about money and how they intend to manage it.

 Host Gina Logue’s interview with Don Roy, interim chair of the MTSU Department of Marketing, and Tim Graeff, director of MTSU’s Office of Consumer Research, first aired Feb.
 1 WMOT-FM (89.5 and www.wmot.org ).
-You can listen to their conversation below.
+You can listen to their conversation above.

 Roy and Graeff collaborated on the Millennial Money Mindset Report for iQuantifi, a Franklin, Tennessee-based financial advice firm.